sedelmeyer/dotfiles/README.rst

 #.
 Restart and press ``F12`` when on startup screen
 #.
 Select language and keyboard layout
 #.
 Connect to WiFi
 #.
-Select "Minimal" installation to prevent default packages from being installed (in favor of selecting our own defaults during configuration)
+Select "Minimal" installation to prevent default packages from being installed (in favor of selecting our own defaults during later configuration)
 #.
-Download updates while installing
+Choose to download updates while installing
 #.
-Select option to install 3rd party software
+Select the option to install 3rd party software
 #.
 Configure Secure Boot
 #.
 Select "erase disk and install Ubuntu"
 #.
-Encrypt the new Ubuntu installation (must also use LVM by default)
+Encrypt the new Ubuntu installation (the installer will requires you to also use LVM)
 #.
-Install and restart (monitor restart so that you can enroll MOK)
+Install and restart (monitor your machine while it restarts so that you can enroll MOK when the option appears)
 #.
-After restart and sign-in, Software Updater will likely appear -- Install new updates
+After restart and sign-in, the Software Updater will likely appear asking if you'd like to install new updates.
+Do it!

 1.1.
-Solving hardware specific issues
+Solving hardware-specific issues
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There are any number of issues that might need fixing, dependent on your specific hardware.
 Below are some I've encountered.